Web Design Tips: Key Highlights

 To incorporate your branding colors seamlessly into your web design:

-- Research color psychology: Ensure the colors you choose align with the message you want to convey.
+- Research color psychology: Ensure the combinations you choose align with the message you want to convey.
 For example, blue is often associated with trust and professionalism, while red can evoke excitement and urgency.

 21. Position Your Logo Thoughtfully

-Most visitors instinctively look to the left-hand corner of a website for the logo and expect the click on the logo to lead them to the home page.
+Most visitors instinctively look to the left-hand corner of a website for the logo and expect the click on the logo to lead them to the homepage.

 Adhering to this best practice ensures a seamless user experience.
 Deviating from it, on the other hand, may lead to frustration and a potential loss of visitors to your website.